DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # What does a metadata record look like?

-Metadata from the Santa Barbara Channel LTER program in kelp forest ecology
+Metadata from the Santa Barbara Channel LTER program in Kelp Forest Ecology
 <footer>This is the descriptive metadata.
 Notice tabs for other, more granular use metadata</footer>

 .one-half[![Metadata mage from Santa Barbara LTER](images/LTERMetadata_01.png)
+*LTER metadata record*
   ]

 .one-half[![Metadata mage from Santa Barbara LTER](images/LTERMetadata_02.png)
+*LTER data set citation*
   ]

 ???